Turskyi/nextjs_gpt3/README.md

 • Git Hosting Service: [GitHub](https://github.com);

 • CI/CD: [Vercel](https://vercel.com/features/previews) is used to
-deliver new release to production environment after every push to **master** branch;
+deliver the new releases to the production environment after every push to the **master** branch;

 • Api: https://platform.openai.com/docs/api-reference;